cszach/rust-arena/README.md

 ## 📚 `mod books`

-* [The Rust Programming Language][the book] :star: :star: :star: :star:: _The_ introductory text to Rust programming for people of all programming experiences.
-The book will walk you from the very basics, to Rust's distinct features like ownership, borrowing, traits, generics, and lifetimes, to Cargo, pattern matching, and advanced Rust.
+* [The Rust Programming Language][the book] :star::star::star::star:: _The_
+  introductory text to Rust programming for people of all programming experiences.
+The book will walk you from the very basics, to Rust's distinct features like ownership, borrowing, traits, generics, and lifetimes, to Cargo, pattern matching, and advanced Rust.<br/><br/>
   _"The book" touches on the basics of every topic inside it, just enough to get you started.
 A great explainer of everything it decides to talk about, the book can however gets a little wordy at times for experienced programmers.
 Overall, a strong recommendation for **anyone** who wants to get started with Rust._

 [the book]: https://doc.rust-lang.org/stable/book